 Our attorneys are equipped to represent governmental organizations and entities on a day-to-day advisory basis, from providing prompt feedback on zoning plans to interpreting how federal statutes apply to local governments.
 Our lawyers also handle complex litigation and arbitration.

-The lawyers at our firm who practice government law are Warren L. Gooch, Edward G. Phillips, Thomas M. Hale, Robert L. Bowman, Betsy J. Beck, William J. Carver, and Bryce E. Fitzgerald.
+The lawyers at our firm who practice government law are Warren L. Gooch, Edward G. Phillips, Thomas M. Hale, Robert L. Bowman, Betsy J. Beck, William J. Carver, Bryce E. Fitzgerald, and Andrew M. Hale

 Representing Public Utilities